-There are some different offers and craft tables for US and UK markets, although there is some crossover too, so we we'll begin our guide with the best craft tables in the US, which means UK readers can drop down to the best craft tables in the UK.
+There are some different offers and craft tables for US and UK markets, although there is some crossover too, so we we'll begin our guide with the best craft tables in the US, which means UK readers can keep on reading if looking for recommendations.

 The best craft tables: US

 The Sauder Craft Pro Series Work Table is one of the best all-round tables on our list for crafting.
 We love the long, large work surface, though its smooth top can be prone to scratching, so a cutting mat is essential.
 You can fit a Cricut machine on here easily and have room to work.